jimasp/behave-vsc/README.md

   .       +-- storage_tests/
   .       |      +-- *.feature
 ```
-- If your features folder is not called "features" then you will need to set the `featuresPath` in extension settings (and update your `behave.ini`/`.behaverc` file if required).
-- If your features folder is not in the root of your workspace folder, then you will need to set the `featuresPath` in extension settings (and update your `behave.ini`/`.behaverc` file if required).
-- If you are using a multi-root workspace, then the settings section in the `.workspace` file will override those in workspace folders.
-In this case, you need to make sure that all your workspaces can work with the same settings, e.g. they all have the same relative features path, same behave.ini setup etc.

 ---
 ## Extension settings

-- This extension has various settings to customise your test run via `settings.json`, e.g. path settings and `runParallel`.
+- This extension has various options to customise your test run via `settings.json`, e.g. feature path and `runParallel`.
 - You can also disable/enable `justMyCode` for debug (via `settings.json` not `launch.json`).
+- If you are using a multi-root workspace, then for each workspace that contains features, adjust the `settings.json` in each workspace as required.
-- For more information, go to the extension settings in vscode (click the cog next to Behave VSC in the extensions side bar and then choose "Extension Settings" from the context menu).
+- For information on available options, go to the extension settings in vscode (click the cog next to Behave VSC in the extensions side bar and then choose "Extension Settings" from the context menu).

 ---
 ## How it works